 Our offerings fall into three distinct areas: *Raising awareness and knowledge of structural racism and systems of oppression. *Personal development and transformation. *Collective decision making and conflict resolution.
 Along with our regularly offerings, we do also custom design sessions to meet the needs and budget of clients.
-Please contact us today to co-create the right offering for your group or organization.
+Please contact us today to co-create the right offering.

 Please visit our Facebook page for up to date information on upcoming scheduled offerings.